 Life is difficult.
 This is true for everyone.
 Always.
-Beautiful people suffer inner torments.
-We tend not to allow for this because we compare our insides with other peoples’ outsides.
-But every so often a story breaks about suicide or hidden illness and we realize that realize that suffering is universal.
+Beautiful people who appear to have the easiest of lives suffer inner torments.
+We tend not to see this because we tend to compare our insides with other peoples’ outsides.
+But every so often a story breaks that makes us glimpse the truth that suffering is universal.
 And yet this is a dark time.
 We may be living through a collective Halloween.

 On Sunday night, a group of us mediated just upstairs from the Annual Village of Tarrytown Halloween Parade.
 I didn’t know this was going to be happening but it proved to be a wonderful opportunity to practice coming home to our present moment experience while Monster Mash boomed out in the street below.
 We practiced letting sound pass through us like wind in the trees, experiencing the music as vibration in the body, not pushing it away or clinging to the words of that graveyard smash.